 The five alternatives are all technically feasible to implement and can be implemented with components that are well established, available, and easily replaced.
 Alternatives 1 and 2a are considerate moderately easy to implement because the systems are already in place on-base and off-base as pilot systems; however, each alternative has elevated PRSCs requirements as compared to Alternatives 2b and 3.
 Alternative 2b is moderately easy to implement because it requires some updates to the existing on-base and off-base pilot systems, along with PRSCs requirements.
-Alternative 2c is moderately difficult to implement because it requires large updates to the existing on-base and off-base pilot systems.
-Alternative 2c is moderately easy to implement because it requires large updates to the existing on-base and off-base pilot systems.
+Alternative 2c is moderately difficult to implement because it requires large updates to the existing on-base and off-base pilot systems, and has elevated PRSCs requirements associated with monthly disposal of reject water from the systems.
 Alternative 3 is moderately easy to implement even though it requires earth-moving equipment, access to rights-of-way, and coordination with the City of Chesapeake, it does not require any PRSCs.
 Additionally, Alternative 3 has the highest potential for adaptability to changing environmental conditions if additional private drinking water wells are identified with exceedances of the Lifetime Health Advisory.